 Best Uses for Bleeding Hearts

 Note that in many areas, bleeding heart plants flower from April through July but may lose their luster in very hot weather so it's crucial to plan your garden accordingly.
-When these show-stopping pink flowers (or white flowers), are about to go dormant at the end of the growing season, companion plants like hostas and ferns with their lush, green foliage will fill in the gaps that your bleeding hearts will leave behind.
+When these show-stopping pink flowers (or white flowers), are about to go dormant at the end of the growing season, companion plants like hostas and ferns with their lush, green foliage will fill in the gaps that your bleeding hearts leave behind.
 You can also add some potted plants, annuals or bushy plants that take over the space as they grow.

 Rabbits, deer and other common garden pests don't like bleeding hearts and will keep away from them, making them a smart choice in areas where grazing wildlife is an issue.
 It should be noted, however, that bleeding hearts are toxic.
 Don't plant them where pets or young children can access them.